Non-Abelian Ginzburg-Landau Theory of Spin Triplet Superconductivity: Non-Abelian Ginzburg-Landau Theory of Spin Triplet Superconductivity

 In non-Abelian ferromagnetic superconductors we can have a spin triplet Cooper pair made of electron pair which forms a spin triplet.
 In this case we need a non-Abelian gauge theory of the spin triplet ferromagnetic superconductivity.
+To construct such a theory we let $\vPhi=(\phi_1,\phi_2,\phi_3)$ the complex spin triplet Cooper pair which forms an SU(2) triplet, and consider the following SU(2)xU(1) gauge theory described by the Lagrangian \cite{arx250}